Live actor: Shoichi Honda (The Blue Awakening and Persona 4 Arena), Mitsuru Karahashi (The Ultramarine Labyrinth and The Bismuth Crystals)

 - Combining Mecha: They combine into a tank with Justice serving as the turret and Chariot as the body.

-- My Name Is ???: When first encountered, and whenever they combine.
+- My Name Is ???: When first encountered, and whenever they combine they're designated as "???".

-- Pint-Sized Powerhouse: Justice is the smallest of the full moon shadows.
+- Pint-Sized Powerhouse: Justice is the smallest of the Full Moon Shadows, but no less powerful.

 - Spectacular Spinning: They both spin when using spells.

-- Tanks, but No Tanks: The two Shadows fuses with a tank during its boss fight; the Chariot being the body and the Justice being the turret.
+- Tanks, but No Tanks: The two Shadows fuse with a tank during their boss fight; the Chariot being the body and the Justice being the turret.

 - Tarot Motifs: